 Information Literacy Immersion Programs

-The ACRL Institute for Information Literacy provides information literacy training and education for librarians in the areas of pedagogy and leadership.
-The 4.5 day Immersion program provides two tracks for intensive training and education of librarians: 1) the teacher track, focusing on individual development for those who are interested in enhancing, refreshing, or extending their individual instruction skills; and 2) the program track, focusing on developing, integrating, and managing institutional and programmatic information literacy programs.
-A national faculty of 12 outstanding instruction librarians has been assembled to design, write, and teach the immersion program.
+The ACRL Information Literacy Immersion Program provides information literacy training and education for librarians in the areas of pedagogy and leadership.
+The popular 4.5 day “Classic” Immersion program provides two tracks for intensive training and education of librarians: 1) the teacher track, focusing on individual development for those who are interested in enhancing, refreshing, or extending their individual instruction skills; and 2) the program track, focusing on developing, integrating, and managing institutional and programmatic information literacy programs.
+A national faculty of 15 outstanding instruction librarians has been assembled to design, write, and teach the immersion program.
 The first immersion program was held in July 1999, at Plattsburgh State University of New York and was geared toward academic librarians.
-Since then a total of 19 immersion programs training more than 1,300 people have been held or licensed in Ohio, Iowa, Washington, Wisconsin, Rhode Island, Colorado, California, Florida, Texas, Massachusetts, Illinois, and Winnipeg, Canada.
+Since then, the program has been offered annually with a total of 46 immersion programs training nearly 3,000 people have been held or licensed in California, Canada, Colorado, Florida, Illinois, Iowa, Massachusetts, Ohio, Rhode Island, Texas, Vermont, Washington, and Wisconsin..
 While most immersion programs have been held for librarians only, some have been developed to include both librarians and teaching faculty.
+In addition, ACRL licensed its first institutional-based Immersion program to Cornell University in FY12.
+The model was very successful and ACRL licensed a similar program to a Hong Kong academic library consortium in FY13, Yale University in FY14, the Singapore academic library community in FY15, and the CTW Consortia, University of Chicago and Penn State in FY16.

-The ACRL Institute for Information Literacy announced a new addition to the Immersion program in 2008.
-The Assessment Immersion Track: Assessment in Practice is intended for librarians active in teaching and learning and those with leadership roles for information literacy program development who want to improve their knowledge and practice of both classroom and program assessment.
+The ACRL Institute for Information Literacy announced another new addition to the Immersion program in 2008.
+The Assessment: Demonstrating the Educational Value of the Academic Library is intended for librarians active in teaching and learning and those with leadership roles for information literacy program development who want to improve their knowledge and practice of both classroom and program assessment.
 The inaugural Assessment Immersion Track was offered in December 2008.

 Workshops and Preconferences

-ACRL regularly sponsors workshops, seminars, and preconferences at ALA conferences.
-Most notable in this area are the preconferences developed by the ACRL Rare Books & Manuscripts (RBMS) and Instruction (IS) sections.
-For 49 years RBMS has provided three days of programming for rare books, special collection, archives and manuscripts librarians at its annual preconference.
-The 49th RBMS Preconference, Rare and Special Bytes: Special Collections in the Digital Age, was held in Los Angeles, California, June 24-27, 2008.
-RBMS celebrated its 50th anniversary preconference in Charlottesville, Virginia, June 17-20, 2009.
+ACRL sponsors workshops, seminars, and preconferences at ALA conferences.
+Most notable in this area are the preconferences developed by the ACRL Rare Books & Manuscripts (RBMS).
+For over 60 years RBMS has provided three days of programming for rare books, special collection, archives and manuscripts librarians at its annual preconference.
+In 2015 the RBMS preconference started officially being recognized as a “conference” (although the timing is still prior to ALA Annual), because of its growth in size and complexity.

 ACRL also offers a variety of programs through its extensive chapter network.
 Local and regional chapters typically offer annual conference programming.
-To support these efforts, the ACRL Board of Directors has allocated funding for the ACRL president, vice-president/president-elect and the executive director to visit ACRL chapters.
+To support these efforts, the ACRL Board of Directors has allocated funding for the ACRL president, vice-president/ president-elect and the executive director to visit ACRL chapters.
+Currently funds to support 10 visits per year are budgeted.
 The ACRL Chapters Speakers Bureau fosters closer relations between the Association and its members by creating opportunities for leaders to share perspectives and concerns at the regional and national level.

 Annual Conference Programs